ADVRHumanoids/modular_hhcm/README.md

 ## About The Project

-This project focuses on the rapid generation of Tailor-Made solutions with few to many modules.
+This project focuses on the development of an app for rapid model generation of modular robots, starting from a set of basic robotic modules.
+This app will genereate URDF, SRDF and a complete ROS package, which can be used to simulate and control the robot.

 ![reconfigurable_pino](https://alberobotics.it/templates/yootheme/cache/reconfigurable_pino-2e1209e8.png)

 This is handled in 2 different scenarios: online or offline.

-In the offline approach, a user sets up a robot with our reconfigurable modules in the virtual environment: the user selects modules from a library, assembles them toform a mechanism that is immediateley visualised in 3D.
+In the offline approach (Building Mode), a user sets up a robot with our reconfigurable modules in the virtual environment: the user selects modules from a library, assembles them to form a mechanism that is immediateley visualised in 3D.

-The more pragmatic user might prefer an online approach to assemble the robot from real physical modules.
-This gives more immediate impression of the size and shape of the mechanism.
-Potentially this user also directly assembles the modules in the eventual operating environment and sees how it fits without modelling the entire workplace in CAD.

-No matter which approach a user might select, the workflow is the same.
-Once the user has assembled a set of modules in a desired configuration, our Operating System automatically reconfigures the entire software architecture on-the-fly, generating mathematical models of both the robot kinematics and dynamics and updating the controller architecture.
+An online approach (Discovery Mode) is also provided that allows the user to query the EtherCAT master for a description of the network topology graph.
+The  robot built from real physical modules is therefore recognized and displayed in 3D.

 <!--
 ### Built With: